pavsaund/pavsaund.com/site/content/post/2019-10-03-adding-a-now-page.md

 ---
 TL;DR: I've written and published a [/now page](/now).

-For more of the back story and understanding what it is, read on.\
+For more of the back story and understanding what it is, read on.
-\

 I can't remember when I first stumbled over Derek Sivers.
 It could have been one of his posts on [giving away all his money](https://sivers.org/trust), or perhaps his [TED talk](https://www.ted.com/talks/derek_sivers_how_to_start_a_movement) on [leadership lessons from a dancing guy](https://sivers.org/ff).
-Regardles, at one point in time I remember reading about [the concept of a now page](https://sivers.org/nowff).
+Regardless, at one point in time I remember reading about [the concept of a now page](https://sivers.org/nowff).
 I found it intriguing, but never really got around to it.

 **What is a Now Page?**